 \begin{theorem} Let $G$ be a connected reductive group over $\fq$ with connected centre.
-Let fix a pinning $\p=(G,B,T,\{X_{\alpha}\})$ of $G$ and let $\iota_{G,\p}$ be the corresponding duality involution (which does not dependent on the choice of pinning).
+Fix a pinning $\p=(G,B,T,\{X_{\alpha}\})$ of $G$ and let $\iota_{G,\p}$ be the corresponding duality involution (which does not depend on the choice of pinning).
 Then for any $\rho\in \E(G^F,s)$,